Quad Cities Campus

 Western Illinois University oversees many of its own scholarships through our Scholarship Office, and applying for most of these can be as easy as submitting just one scholarship application form.
 Learn more about applying for scholarships.

 Students have use of three full-service computer labs to assist them with class papers and projects.
-Open labs are located at both the Riverfront and 60th Street Campuses.
+Open labs are located in the Quad Cities Complex and Riverfront Hall buildings.
 Scanners are also available in each open lab.

 The WIU-QC Library serves the faculty, staff and students of the Quad Cities Campus.
 We provide all the traditional library services you would expect from a university library.
 We are known for our excellent public service and are always happy to provide library instruction on database searching to individuals or groups.

 The testing center is located at the Quad Cities Complex.
 Testing Center Hours and Contact Information

 Western's Knowledgebase is an online searchable database that houses many frequently asked questions and answers related to technology.
 It is a great place to start for questions about student accounts, mobile device configuration, and more.